jmhammond/mathsquirrel.com/content/faq/index.md

 showDate: false
 ---

+Below I'm answering a number of questions for each category of Shocker.
+I will be responding to emails throughout break periodically, but most common questions are answered below.

+If you are an undergraduate emailing about grades, the email will be deleted and ignored.
+It's not personal, as said during the last week of classes!

+# Undergraduate Students

 ### What is my grade?

 I can't talk about grades over email due to [FERPA regulations.](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html) Your final letter grade is on [MyWSU](https://mywsu.wichita.edu).

-### I got 5/10 on the final, can I get a C in the class?
+### (Math 321) I got 4/9 on the final, can I get a C in the class?

-Sorry, no. We discussed how to read the grade report [in this video from the last Wednesday of class](https://wichitaedu.sharepoint.com/:v:/r/sites/CalculusImtwrf113000MATH-24_ace8bae6-90a5-11ee-af7e-51053b500ccc/Shared%20Documents/General/Recordings/242%20Class%20Meeting-20240501_172123-Meeting%20Recording.mp4?csf=1&web=1&e=wVwNjn&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifSwicGxheWJhY2tPcHRpb25zIjp7InN0YXJ0VGltZUluU2Vjb25kcyI6MTQ0LjE1fX0%3D).
-The video indirectly answers your question.
+Sorry, no. We discussed how to read the grade report in class on Tuesday.

-### I got almost all of the question right on ___.
+### (Math 321) I got almost all of the question right on ___.
 Can I get credit?

 Sorry, no. The grading is, on the one hand, draconian because it is "all right or it's wrong."
 However, every individual learning target has the opportunity to be revisited many, many times(!) with each learning target appearing up to four weeks in a row and then again during the last week of classes and finals week.
 And remember, they've been open book, open note, and you had 3.5 days to do them.

 ### Can we play chess?

-Sure!
+Please do!
 Send me a challenge on chess.com.
 I’m `jmhammond`.
-Please also message me let me know who you are.
+Please also message me let me know who you are because I ignore games from strangers.

-### I have an $x$+ grade, can you round up?    (here $x\in \\{B, C, D\\}$)
+### (Math 321) I have an $x$+ grade, can you round up?    (here $x\in \\{B, C, D\\}$)

 No.